Discounts: A Smart Strategy

 How This Works

 Example: “Our new tees and tanks are available for preorder at $27.99.
-I will be ordering some inventory for these, but if you wait to buy from that inventory, the price will be $35 per item.
-Preorder now to lock in the discount!”
+If you wait to buy from inventory, the price will be $35.
+Preorder now to lock in the discount.
+Check out our latest Black Camo Pullover Hoodie for a stylish and comfortable look.

 When and How to Use Discounts